ngnlang/ngn/README.md

 ```

 ### `each(|item, index| {})`
-For each item in the array, execute a closure.
+For each item in an array, execute a closure.

 ```ngn
 var things = ["hat", "gloves", "coat"]